Annexation: Jordanian annexation of the West Bank

+South African de facto annexation of South West Africa

+From 1961 to 1990, the Union of South Africa gradually incorporated the territory of South West Africa as its fifth province, extending full citizenship and voting rights to the local white minority and later extending partial voting rights to the territory's mixed-race population, as well.

-East Timor
+Indonesian annexation of East Timor

 Following an Indonesian invasion in 1975, East Timor (Timor-Leste) was annexed by Indonesia and was known as Timor Timur.
 It was regarded by Indonesia as the country's 27th province, but this was never recognised by the United Nations.
 The people of East Timor resisted Indonesian forces in a prolonged guerrilla campaign.

 Following a referendum held in 1999 under a UN-sponsored agreement between the two sides, the people of East Timor rejected the offer of autonomy within Indonesia.
 East Timor achieved independence in 2002 and is now officially known as Timor-Leste.

-Kuwait
+Iraqi annexation of Kuwait

 After being allied with Iraq during the Iran–Iraq War (largely due to desiring Iraqi protection from Iran), Kuwait was invaded and annexed by Iraq (under Saddam Hussein) in August 1990.
 Hussein's primary justifications included a charge that Kuwaiti territory was in fact an Iraqi province, and that annexation was retaliation for "economic warfare" Kuwait had waged through slant drilling into Iraq's oil supplies.
 The monarchy was deposed after annexation, and an Iraqi governor installed.

 United States president George H. W. Bush ultimately condemned Iraq's actions, and moved to drive out Iraqi forces.
 Authorized by United Nations Security Council resolutions, an American-led coalition of 34 nations fought the Gulf War to reinstate the Kuwaiti Emir.
 Iraq's invasion (and annexation) was deemed illegal and Kuwait remains an independent nation today.